Piauí: Ecoregions

 The sandy soils along the Atlantic coast are home to the Northeastern Brazil restingas, low evergreen forests adapted to the nutrient-poor conditions.
 The lower basin of the Parnaíba is home to the Maranhão Babaçu forests, which extend westward into Maranhão.
 This ecoregion is dominated by stands of the Babaçu palm.

 The eastern portion of the state is dominated by the dry Caatingas shrublands, which extend across much of northeastern Brazil.
 The Cerrado savannas extend across the southwestern portion of the state, in the basins of the upper Parnaíba and Gurguéia rivers.
 Enclaves of Atlantic dry forests lie in basin of the Gurguéia, forming a transition between the Cerrado and Caatinga.
 Serra da Capivara National Park is located in the Caatinga of the south-central part of the state, and protects numerous caves with ancient cave paintings.

 Climate

 The climate is hot and humid in the lowlands and along the lower Parnaíba, but in the uplands it is dry with high day-time temperatures and cool nights.

 Demographics

-According to the IBGE of 2008, there were 3,164,000 people residing in the state.
-The population density was 12.1 inhabitants/km2.
+According to the 2022 census, there were 3,271,199 people residing in the state.
+The population density was 13 inhabitants/km2.

 Urbanization: 60.7% (2006); Population growth: 1.1% (1991–2000); Houses: 791,000 (2006).